-Identify and describe key events and movements in contemporary Irish theatre

-Research and discuss in detail the social and political contexts within which Irish theatre has evolved and explain how contemporary theatre practice relates to society and politics today supports

-• Critically discuss a number of canonical theatre play texts appropriate scholarly manner

-Demonstrate knowledge of contemporary theatre practice and the infrastructure that it

-Communicate ideas and research findings to specialist audiences in written format and in an
+- Identify and describe key events and movements in contemporary Irish theatre - Research and discuss in detail the social and political contexts within which Irish theatre has evolved and explain how contemporary theatre practice relates to society and politics today - Critically discuss a number of canonical theatre play texts - Demonstrate knowledge of contemporary theatre practice and the infrastructure that it supports - Communicate ideas and research findings to specialist audiences in written format and in an appropriate scholarly manner

-Taught through a series of classes, seminars and practical workshops.
+Taught through a series of classes, seminars, and practical workshops

-Assessment: (constitutes 40% of the overall module grade)
+Assessment: (constitutes 30% of the overall module grade)

-• Essay: (1,500 words) 50%
+- Essay: (1,500 words) 40%

-• Theatre Reviews: 15%
+- Theatre Reviews: 15%

-Continuous assessment: 35%
+- Continuous assessment: 45%

 There will be one compulsory theatre visit in each teaching block (three visits in total).
 Students will be expected to pay for their own tickets.
 The Lir however will negotiate a group discount.
-Students will be required to write a short critical review of each performance piece that they attend. \indicates required reading by the whole class.
+Students will be required to write a short critical review of each performance piece that they attend.

+\Indicates required reading by the whole class.